ELITR/incromin-test-calls/README.md

 - audiodeident and diarization follow the same format, except a simple text or speaker id and language in column 3

+#### Deidentification

+Deidentified terms in texts are replaced with placeholders wrapped in underscores, such us `__PERSON1__` .
+The terms are consistent within the same meetings.

+The types of entities are inspired by the (ELITR minuting corpus)[https://ufal.mff.cuni.cz/elitr-minuting-corpus].

 ### Transcripts and translations

 Typically, each speaker has attached following text files: